Mario Parente: Satan's Choice

 Detective Sergeant John Harris, a Hamilton policeman who first encountered Parente in 1972, stated: "Unlike a lot of guys, as soon as we started noticing him in Satan's Choice, he'd talk to us.
 Always had something to say, usually tried to be funny...
 He got into fights, and could sometimes be confrontational...
 He had this huge mop of black hair and a big, long beard.
 He kind of looked like Rasputin".
 Harris commented on the intense Italianness of Parente, saying "Parente looked Italian, acted Italian".
 Harris stated that Parente was usually jovial and friendly in his dealings with the police.
 He added: "One of the things I noticed about him early on was that he was always trying to improve himself, to educate himself.
 He always wanted to be more eloquent; and if he learned a new word, you could tell because he would use it over and over again in conversation until he found a new one".
 Parente developed a negative view of most policemen, calling them "bags of shit", but expressed much respect for Harris, despite him being on the other side of the law.
 Harris was a huge 6'7 man who once played football for the University of Minnesota and was described by Langton as "the biggest, most intimidating cop I've ever seen".
 Despite his respect for Harris, Parente stated that he could be "more physical than he had to be at times".
 Harris stated: "If you want to get on his good side, call him Mike; he hates being called Mario".

-By 1969, Parente was widely viewed as the most toughest member of the Hamilton chapter.
+By 1969, Parente was widely viewed as the toughest member of the Hamilton chapter.
 The policeman Carl MacLeod stated: "Parente would eventually achieve the exalted reputation among bikers of having a special patch which meant he had either been charged for murder or had a murder conviction to his perverted credit".
 In 1969, MacLeod raided the clubhouse of the Hamilton chapter, becoming involved in a tense confrontation with Parente and eight other bikers that only ended when police back-up arrived.
 By the 1970s, Parente had risen to become the chapter president.